jennguyen1/nhuyhoa/_posts/2015-11-25-GLM-Testing-and-Diagnostics.md

 {% endhighlight %}

 <img src="/nhuyhoa/figure/source/2015-11-25-GLM-Testing-and-Diagnostics/unnamed-chunk-8-1.png" title="plot of chunk unnamed-chunk-8" alt="plot of chunk unnamed-chunk-8" style="display: block; margin: auto;" />
 Two different scales for the fitted values.
-We see that using $$\hat{\eta}$$ is better than $$\hat{\mu}$$.
-Overall, we see that the residuals are evenly spaced across fitted values, and there are no violation of assumptions.
+Using $$\hat{\eta}$$ is better than $$\hat{\mu}$$.
+The residuals are evenly spaced across fitted values, and there are no violation of assumptions.

-What should we do if we see violations?
+What should be done there are violations?

 * Nonlinear trend: consider transformation of covariates (generally better than changing the link function)
 * Non-constant variance: change the model

-When we plot using the response residuals, we will see variation patterns consistent with the response distribution.
+When plotted using the response residuals, there will be variation patterns consistent with the response distribution.

 {% highlight r %}
 # response residuals vs fitted link